The Ultimate Guide to Hiring Virtual Assistants in 2025

 What Is the Definition of a Virtual Assistant?

-A virtual assistant is a remote administrative assistant for executives, sometimes called a virtual executive assistant—though the two roles are not always interchangeable.
+A virtual assistant is a remote administrative assistant for executives, managers, and teams, sometimes called a virtual executive assistant—though the two roles are not always interchangeable.
 The term "virtual" can be confusing because the word implies something that is not real.
-Virtual assistants are real people that support executives from a remote location.
+Virtual assistants are real people who support executives from remote locations.

 From voicemail to email and calendar apps, technology has made full-time executive assistants a rarity and has created the expectation that executives should be self-sufficient.

-While it may be the case that you don't need a physical assistant guarding your office door, it doesn't always make good business sense to pay yourself to do work you can easily hand off to someone else at a lower cost and improve your efficiency.
+While you may not need a physical assistant guarding your office door, paying yourself to do work you can easily hand off to someone else at a lower cost and improve your efficiency doesn't always make good business sense.

-Advances in high-speed internet, cloud software that you can access from anywhere, and communication tools like chat channels and video conferencing make it easy for executives to hire part-time assistants without the expenses of office space and full-time employment.
+Advances in high-speed internet, remote work systems that can be accessed from anywhere, and communication tools like chat channels and video conferencing make it easy for executives to hire part-time assistants without office space and full-time employment related overhead.

 Why You Need a Virtual Assistant

-You need a virtual assistant when you reach the point where you're not hitting your business goals because you are spending too much time keeping the wheels turning, and you don't have time for strategic planning.
+It's time to consider hiring a virtual assistant when you're not hitting your business goals because you spend too much time keeping the wheels turning, so you don't have time for strategic planning.
 It is common for business owners and entrepreneurs to save money by doing as much as they can themselves.
+It's a choice that makes sense but can lead to dropped balls, higher burnout, and an inability to focus on the work that's really important.

 Eventually (if the business grows), they reach a point where the growth stalls because they can't keep up with the executive functions of their business or department.